-- (d) A variance of up to 120m from the location and alignment shown on the Structure Plan of the Primary Road, and its intersection with State Highway 6, shall be acceptable - (e) Trails and secondary roads may be otherwise located and follow different alignments provided that alignment enables a similar journey - (f) Subdivision shall facilitate a road connection at all Key Road Connections shown on the Hanley Downs Structure Plan which will enable vehicular access to roads which connect with the Primary Road, provided that a variance of up to 50m from the location of the connection shown on the Structure Plan shall be acceptable. - (g) Open Spaces are shown indicatively, with their exact location and parameters to be established through the subdivision process. - (h) A variance of the open spaces shown as OSA of up to 50 m from the location and alignment shown on the Structure Plan shall be acceptable provided the area provided in the subdivision plan includes the stormwater path(s) and/ or topographical feature and that size of the area shown on the Structure Plan remains unchanged i Lot Sizes
+- (a) A variance of up to 120m from the location and alignment shown on the Structure Plan of the Primary Road, and its intersection with State Highway 6, shall be acceptable - (b) Trails and secondary roads may be otherwise located and follow different alignments provided that alignment enables a similar journey

+- (c) Subdivision shall facilitate a road connection at all Key Road Connections shown on the Hanley Downs Structure Plan which will enable vehicular access to roads which connect with the Primary Road, provided that a variance of up to 50m from the location of the connection shown on the Structure Plan shall be acceptable. - (d) Open Space Areas are shown indicatively, with their exact location and dimensions to be established through the subdivision process.

-15.2.6.3 Zone Subdivision Standards - Lot Sizes and Dimensions
+15.2.6.3 Zone Subdivision Standards - Lot Sizes and Dimensions i Lot Sizes